JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 ### Surrogates

-For the surrogate generation, you can use any technique defined in [TimeseriesSurrogates.jl](https://juliadynamics.github.io/TimeseriesSurrogates.jl/stable/#Surrogate-methods).
+For the surrogate generation, you can use any subtype of `Surrogate` defined in [TimeseriesSurrogates.jl](https://juliadynamics.github.io/TimeseriesSurrogates.jl/stable/#Surrogate-methods).

 ### Significance metrics

 ```@docs
 threshold_indicators
 measure_significance
-measure_significances
-confidence_intervall
+confidence_interval
 normalized_percentile
 ```